Irbain/remwork/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [next/font](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font family for Vercel.

+## Features

+- Browse remote job offers
+- Filter jobs by category, skills, and more
+- User authentication and profiles
+- Post new job offers (for employers)
+- Apply to jobs (for job seekers)
+- Responsive design for mobile and desktop

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, check out the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Prisma Documentation](https://www.prisma.io/docs/) - learn about Prisma ORM.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS.
+- [NextAuth.js Documentation](https://next-auth.js.org/getting-started/introduction) - learn about NextAuth.js.

 ## Deploy on Vercel